Joe Sutter

 Joseph Frederick Sutter (March 21, 1921 – August 30, 2016) was an American engineer for the Boeing Airplane Company and manager of the design team for the Boeing 747 under Malcolm T. Stamper, the head of the 747 project.
 Air & Space/Smithsonian magazine has described Sutter as the "father of the 747".

 Early life and education

 Sutter was born in Seattle, Washington, and grew up in the vicinity of Boeing's Seattle plant.
-He was of Slovenian descent—his father, Franc Suhadolc (1879–1945) from Dobrova, Slovenia, came to America as a gold prospector.
+He was of Slovenian descent—his father, Franc Suhadolc (1879–1945) from Dobrova, Slovenia, moved to the US as a gold prospector.
 Sutter attended the University of Washington and graduated with a bachelor's degree in aeronautical engineering in 1943.

 Career

 In 1940, Sutter took a summer job at Boeing Plant 2 while studying aeronautical engineering at the University of Washington.
 Sutter served as a junior officer aboard the destroyer escort USS Edward H. Allen (DE-531) in the U.S. Navy during World War II.

 He was a young U.S. Navy veteran finishing his degree when both Boeing and Douglas offered him jobs.
 Boeing believed in jet aircraft, so he went there.
 Former Boeing executive Jim Albaugh believes Douglas would probably own Boeing today if it went otherwise.

 At Boeing, Sutter worked on many commercial airplane projects, including the 367-80 "Dash 80", 707, 727 and 737.
 He eventually became a manager for the new jumbo-sized wide body airplane, the four-engine Boeing 747.
 As chief engineer, he led the 747 design and build team from conception in 1965 to rollout in 1969.
 He would become known as the "father of the 747".

 Sutter's final job was as executive vice president for commercial airplane engineering and product development when he retired from Boeing in 1986.